"Yi Ke Sai Ting", One Racing Canoe

 对彼得·多伊格的一次戏仿

-My childhood memory for summer is full of images of flood on TV.
+My childhood memory of summer is full of images of floods on TV.
 As I lived by the Yangtze River, those images were particularly striking to me.
-Unlike China’s current political scene when the coverage of the floods is centred on overview shots of the flood taken by drones (as if they were travel channels screening beautiful landscapes) and is marked by the absence of the President, natural disasters used to be an opportunity for the Communist Party to demonstrate its greatness and correctness in leading the fight against the floods.
+Unlike China’s current political scene when the coverage of the floods is centred on overview shots of the floods taken by drones (as if they were travel channels screening beautiful sceneries) and is marked by the absence of the President, floods used to be an opportunity for the Communist Party to demonstrate its greatness and correctness in leading the fight against natural disasters.

 The scene of the former President Jiang Zemin inspecting the flooded area is exemplary of such propagandization surrounding natural disasters.
-The saintliness of this famous image recalled Christian tradition of votive paintings that are commonly seen in churches and chapels, especially in harbour cities.
-Offerings from believers who survived dangerous incidents depicted in the paintings, they were often painted on wooden panels by amateurish but skilful hands with bizarre compositions.
-In France, the votive paintings are often inscribed with the word EX-VOTO while in Italy the inscription is usually P.G.R. or G.R. — (Per) Grazia Ricevuta.
+The theatricality of this news image recalls the Latin world’s tradition of ex-voto paintings that are commonly seen in churches.
+In France, the votive paintings are often inscribed with the word EX-VOTO while in Italy the inscription is usually P.G.R. or G.R.—(Per) Grazia Ricevuta.